etiennedevaux/planner/README.md

 ![Flight Parameters](https://etiennedevaux.github.io/planner/project-documents/wireframes/flight_parameters_tablet_v2.png)

 However, there is an important balance to draw between minimising scrolling and clarity of text.
-User interactions and feedbackm may alter this, but the present page does have some vertical scrolling.
+User interactions and feedback may alter this, but the present page does have some vertical scrolling.
 To make this more intutitive content at the bottom is shown behind a translucent footer, inviting the user to scroll downwards.

 ### 2.2.3 Tablet Location Page